YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECSHRSETGTMDISTFAILED, setenv for ydb_dist failed. gtmsecshr will not be started

-Run Time Error: This error indicates that the GTMSECSHR process failed to adjust ydb_dist environment variable.
+Run Time Error: This error indicates that the GTMSECSHR process failed to adjust the ydb_dist environment variable.

 Action: Ensure that the root user is configured with adequate space for environment variables.